Why Environmentally Sustainable Practice?

 Climate Change and Health

-The Climate Emergency is a Health Emergency, climate change underpins all the social and environmental determinants of health.
+The Climate and Ecological Crisis is a Health Crisis.
+Planetary health underpins all the social and environmental determinants of health.
 Healthcare is both affected by the climate emergency and contributes to exacerbating it.
 The Lancet states the response to climate change is “the greatest global health opportunity of the 21st century.”
-If you want to find out more, check out the BMJ’s resources on the subject.

-What has the NHS got to do with the climate crisis?
+What has the NHS got to do with the climate and ecological crisis?

 Primary care carbon footprint